-The Center manages the commuter lockers on campus and advises the Commuter Student Association (CSA).
+The Center manages the commuter student lounge, the commuter lockers on campus and advises the Commuter Student Association (CSA).
 CSA is a student club that strives to help commuter students build connections within the campus community.
 Through planning social events and by providing a platform for students to discuss commuter specific issues and related topics, CSA works to create a welcoming and inclusive environment for all students who commute from home.
 CSA is open to all students.